Corral throws 5 TDs, No. 20 Ole Miss beats Austin Peay 54-17 - NewsBreak

 Corral throws 5 TDs, No. 20 Ole Miss beats Austin Peay 54-17

-Mississippi quarterback Matt Corral insists he does not play favorites when it comes to picking receivers.
+OXFORD, Miss.
+(AP) — Mississippi quarterback Matt Corral insists he does not play favorites when it comes to picking receivers.
 “I really don’t.
 I go through my progressions and make my reads,” Corral said after throwing for five touchdowns – four in the first half – as No. 20 Mississippi routed FCS member Austin Peay 54-17 on Saturday night.
 “There’s really not a favorite.
 We’ve got receivers that can make plays ...
-It’s hard for the defense to figure out who to take away.”www.thenewstribune.com
+It’s hard for the defense to figure out who to take away.”santamariatimes.com

 Comments / 0